-As someone who is not only interested in fitness but also an ACE-certified group fitness instructor, I am always on the lookout for information or products on health blogs like Wisdoms of Health that are new or helpful to either my own health and wellness goals, those of the people in my classes, or both.
+As someone who is not only interested in fitness but also an ACE-certified group fitness instructor, I am always on the lookout for information or products that are new or helpful to either my own health and wellness goals, those of the people in my classes, or both.

 After meeting Andrea Metcalf, a fitness expert based in the Chicago area, at the Blogher conference in August, I’ve been keeping an eye out for information regarding her upcoming book, Naked Fitness (which is about “stripping off all of the excuses” and not exercising with no clothes on, as you might wonder).
 The book is coming out on December 28 (just in time for those inevitable New Year’s resolutions, huh?).
 I was lucky to be able to attend a bunch of workshops that were in conjunction with promoting the book launch, and I thought I’d share a summary with you.

 The first workshop I attended was a lecture on the benefits of drinking chocolate milk after a workout.
 If you’re a fan of chocolate milk as I am, you’ll be happy to know that chocolate milk is actually the BEST post-workout snack because it contains the protein, carbs, electrolytes, fluids, calcium, vitamin D, B vitamins, and other nutrients you need to refuel muscles, build muscle and help reduce exercise-induced damage, and hydrate and replenish electolytes.
 The lecture was given by the nutritionist to the Portland Trailblazers, Ruth Carey.
 We learned all kinds of fascinating information, like:

 1. After a tough workout, you should have some kind of snack within thirty minutes after it’s over, as well as another snack or a meal within two hours.